×

 God has never told the angels to sit at His right hand or told them He will make their enemies a footstool.
 Angels are made to do what God commands to help believers.

-Paul continually emphasizes in Hebrews the surpassing glory and reward available to believers if they walk in the obedience of faith.
-It takes the eyes of faith to look to the rewards of a future life while enduring difficulty in this life.
-It might be that Paul’s Jewish friends were being tempted by persecution for following Jesus as God’s true Messiah, much as Paul endured persecution.
-And Paul seeks to remind them to persevere because a great reward is available for those who hold fast.
+In Hebrews, the Pauline Author continually emphasizes the surpassing glory and reward available to believers if they walk in the obedience of faith.
+It takes the eyes of faith to look to the rewards of a future life while enduring difficulty in this life (Hebrews 11:6).
+It might be that the Pauline Author’s Jewish friends were being tempted by persecution for following Jesus as God’s true Messiah, much as the Apostle Paul and his co-ministers endured persecution (2 Corinthians 11:23-28).
+Thus, the Pauline Author seeks to remind his readers to persevere, because a great reward is available for those who hold fast.

 13 But to which of the angels has He ever said,